Template bank for spinning compact binary mergers in the second observation run of Advanced LIGO and the first observation run of Advanced Virgo: Design and construction of the O2 bank

 In Fig.~\ref{online_bank.png}, we can see the BNS, NSBH, and BBH populations represented in the O2 GstLAL online search.
 The BNS templates cover the same component mass and dimensionless spin magnitude range as the offline bank.
-However, a cut on total mass results in different mass ranges for NSBH and BBH templates.
+However, an additional restriction employed in total mass ($M>150\,\msun$) resulted in different component mass ranges for NSBH and BBH templates for the online template bank.
 The maximum allowed total mass is 150\,$\msun$, to remove high-mass templates which correspond to short waveforms that recover short transient noise fluctuations (glitches) at a high rate.